takent-labs/technical-documentation/README.md

 <br/>

+> [!TIP]
-Although the mobile and desktop development was carried out in Android Studio and Visual Studio with C# and WinUI, the API architecture is designed to be client-agnostic, facilitating a future migration to React Native/Tauri as mentioned in the introduction.
+> Although the mobile and desktop development was carried out in Android Studio and Visual Studio with C# and WinUI, the API architecture is designed to be client-agnostic, facilitating a future migration to React Native/Tauri as mentioned in the introduction.

+---

 ## REST-API Development